Northwestern University Feinberg School of Medicine

 As a result of attending this conference, participants will be able to:

-• Provide practical advice for the front-line clinician to share with patients to maintain or improve function.
+• Provide practical advice for the front-line clinician as they respond to a patients’ and families’ existential needs.

 Contact Hours